 The redevelopment of Warm Springs provides an opportunity to make up for many lost years.
-Residents of Fremont achieved a significant victory in November 215 with the signing of a community benefits agreement between Congregations Organizing for Renewal (COR) and Lennar Homes of California.
-The agreement marks a major milestone in the long campaign waged by the Residents Insisting on Social Equity for Fremont coalition (RISE), which includes COR and Urban Habitat, to win community benefits as part of the development around the new BART station at Warm Springs.
-The site, located adjacent to Tesla Motors, is envisioned as a mixed use, commercial, residential, and light industrial development and will eventually include approximately 4,000 new homes.
+Residents of Fremont achieved a significant victory in November 2015 with the signing of a community benefits agreement between COR and Lennar Homes of California.
+The agreement marked a major milestone in the long campaign waged by the Residents Insisting on Social Equity for Fremont coalition (RISE), which includes COR and Urban Habitat, to win community benefits as part of the development around the new BART station at Warm Springs.
+The site, located adjacent to Tesla Motors, is planned to eventually include a mixed-use, commercial, residential, and light industrial development and will eventually include approximately 4,000 new homes.